ShuttobabaLao/JournalApp/README.md

   At the moment the app has no login yet, whereby the login activity will be created and updated.
   The UI will also have a different experience in the future updates.

+#Link to APK file
+ You can dwonload the apk file: https://goo.gl/QzTP1E